anonklub/anonklub/apis/query/README.md

     - docker: `docker compose up`

 ## The Graph
-In case new queries are added or existing ones are updated, re create the artifacts with:
+In case new queries are added or existing ones are updated, re-create the artifacts with:
 ```commandline
 pnpm exec graphclient build
 ```